-Dorothy made it four film hits in a row with the success of both the sentimental fantasy The Enchanted Cottage (1945), in which she reunited with Robert Young to play two of society's castoffs who fall in love, and the expert Hitchcockian thriller The Spiral Staircase (1945) as the mute servant who is terrorized by a serial killer.
+Dorothy made it four film hits in a row with the success of both the sentimental fantasy The Enchanted Cottage (1945), in which she reunited with Robert Young to play two of society's castoffs who fall in love, and the expert Hitchcockian thriller The Spiral Staircase (1946) as the mute servant who is terrorized by a serial killer.
 Preferring rich characterizations over glamour, audiences saw Dorothy dolled up a bit more than usual in Till the End of Time (1946) as a war widow who falls for a younger hunk (Guy Madison).
 Her 40s filming was capped by a Best Actress nomination in Gentleman's Agreement (1947), an-anti-Semitic tale that boasted a topnotch ensemble cast including Gregory Peck, John Garfield and Celeste Holm, who won a supporting Oscar for this.

 With nary a weak film yet on her resume, an unpretentious Dorothy still hadn't achieved top cinematic stardom.
 Preferring to return to her theater roots, she abandoned films for a couple of years and performed in such vehicles as "Tonight at 8:30" (1947) and "Summer and Smoke" (1950).
 When she did return it was to a different Hollywood and things would not be the same.
 Instead forgettable fluff such as Mother Didn't Tell Me (1950) and Callaway Went Thataway (1951) were the slim pickings offered.
 Although she found a popular hit with Three Coins in the Fountain (1954), the film was more notable for its title song and sumptuous settings than for the quality of acting of the three distaff stars -- McGuire, Maggie McNamara and Jean Peters.

-Dorothy graciously moved into pillar-of-strength mother roles as she approached her 40s, making fine impressions as a Quaker matriarch in Friendly Persuasion (1956) and as the resourceful mom in three of Disney's endearing classics, Old Yeller (1957), Swiss Family Robinson (1960) and Summer Magic (1963)_.
+Dorothy graciously moved into pillar-of-strength mother roles as she approached her 40s, making fine impressions as a Quaker matriarch in Friendly Persuasion (1956) and as the resourceful mom in three of Disney's endearing classics, Old Yeller (1957), Swiss Family Robinson (1960) and Summer Magic (1963).
 Her more flawed marital and parenting skills were displayed in the Inge film adaptation of The Dark at the Top of the Stairs (1960), and the huge, sudsy teen hit A Summer Place (1959) with Sandra Dee and Troy Donahue as young, star-crossed lovers.
-McGuire plays Donahue's mother who rekindles an old love affair with Dee's father (Richard Egan).
+McGuire acted as Donahue's mother who rekindles an old love affair with Dee's father (Richard Egan).
 The 49-year-old McGuire then played the mother of all mothers, the Virgin Mary, in the misguided biblical epic The Greatest Story Ever Told (1965), marred by its overlong narrative and bizarre miscasting, including John Wayne as a Roman centurion.
 Her last film, the British-made Flight of the Doves (1971) as an Irish granny, had little impact.

-In later years Dorothy found rich, rewarding work on TV and received an Emmy nomination for the well-received mini-series "Rich Man, Poor Man" (1976).
-She also played Marmee in a TV revisitation of "Little Women: Pilot (#1.0)" (1978), and ended her career in good company with (what else?) a sentimental tearjerker in the mini-movie The Last Best Year (1990) (TV) co-starring Bernadette Peters and Mary Tyler Moore.
+In later years Dorothy found rich, rewarding work on TV and received an Emmy nomination for the well-received mini-series Rich Man, Poor Man (1976).
+She also played Marmee in a TV revisitation of Little Women: Episode #1.1 (1978), and ended her career in good company with (what else?) a sentimental tearjerker in the mini-movie The Last Best Year (1990) co-starring Bernadette Peters and Mary Tyler Moore.

 Dorothy's longtime husband was photographer John Swope who died in 1979.
 Her children by him are Mark Swope, an artist and photographer, and former actress Topo Swope.
 Dorothy's health declined severely after she fell and broke her leg in 2001.
-She died of heart failure not long after in a Santa Monica hospital on September 13th at the age of 85.
+She died of heart failure not long after in a Santa Monica hospital on Friday, September 14th at the age of 85.

-|John Swope||(18 July 1943 - 11 May 1979) ( his death) 2 children|
+|John Swope||(18 July 1943 - 11 May 1979) ( his death) ( 2 children)|